mehdibo/Codeigniter-blockchain/README.md

 `$this->blockchain->create_wallet($options)`

 Options are:
-  * `password` - The new wallet password, must be at least 10 charachters.
+  * `password` - The new wallet password, must be at least 10 characters.
   * `private_key` - A private key to add to the wallet (Wallet import format preferred). (optional)
   * `email` - An e-mail to associate to the new wallet. (optional)
   * `label` - A label to set for the wallet's first address.
 (Alphanumeric only) (optional)